How to pronounce oppenheimer

 • Open-her-myer: This is a mispronunciation that completely changes the pronunciation and accent of the name.
 To avoid this, make sure to emphasize the correct syllables and pronounce each sound accurately.

-See also How to clean a tarmac drive
+See also How to change the ink on a epson printer

 By being aware of these common mispronunciations and practicing the correct pronunciation, you can ensure that you address the name “Oppenheimer” with respect and accuracy.